Ranjini2020/Timer-Quiz-in-JS/README.md

 # Timer-Quiz-in-JS
-Quiz is created with set time in JavaScript
+Quiz is created with set timer in JavaScript

 ## User Story

-It's a timed 5 question True or False quiz on JavaScript fundamentals that stores high scores
+It's a total of five question True or False quiz on JavaScript fundamentals that stores high scores.
+The quiz timer is set to 25 seconds!

 ## Acceptance Criteria